petelomax/Phix/readme.txt

             also discarded, so the caller (sprintf2 in pprntfN.e) did not know to exp += 1.
 It now keeps the trailing '!', which sprintf2 was already getting rid of properly anyway.
+26/11/2015  BUGFIX: code such as while <condition> do integer c=0 was using
+            onDeclaration semantics and not resetting c on every iteration.
+            New parameter AllowOnDeclaration added to distinguish calls from block() and elsewhere.
+(Applies to both Locals and TopDecls.)
+26/11/2015  Added routine x(string name, rid=routine_id(name)) support, for
+            IUP.
+Very basic, with strict limitations: the routine_id MUST be the first defaulted parameter, and it MUST refer to the previous parameter.
+Calls MUST specify a literal string for the name and it MUST be resolved at compile-time.
+Also note that it is not a proper defaulted parameter, but substituted for a real routine id by the front end.
+Further improvements may be possible, and necessary, when similar things refuse to compile.
+At some point a complete overhaul/rewrite of parameter defaulting, to allow general expressions, is likely to be required anyway.
+See the routine getOneDefault in pmain.e for the full set of horrors.

 Version 0.6.6